annbgn/SemPars2025-26/README.md

 > Interpret the results, and comment on their quality.

 in a) there shall be no negation, but drs pictures us a double negation.
-I don't understand to what first "-1" belongs to, because there is no previous node.
+I don't understand to what first "-1" belongs to, because there is no previous node. the only explanation i came up with is that -1 means not an object but a box, the same very box that the existence of negation operator is introducing

 in b) double negation makes sense, because it literally means "there is **no** time when he does **not** listen to serious music"